Clashes flare as top Turkish officials visit Syria ahead of a deadline for Kurdish integration

 The Kurdish-led Syrian Democratic Forces, or SDF, said 17 people were wounded and a woman was killed.
 The conflicting casualty reports could not immediately be reconciled.

-Late on Monday evening, the Syrian defense ministry announced an order to halt fire.
+Late on Monday evening, the Syrian defense ministry announced an order to halt fire, and SDF then did the same, citing “ongoing de-escalation efforts.”

 It was not immediately clear how the new clashes in Aleppo's Sheikh Maqsoud and Achrafieh neighborhoods started.
 Syria’s Civil Defense agency said two of its emergency responders were wounded after fighters with the Kurdish-led SDF opened fire on their vehicle.